yahoyoungho/DSC232/README.md

 1. `source_distance_deg` and `source_distance_km` were nearly redundant because they represent distance in different units.
 2. `receiver_latitude` and `source_latitude` showed a relationship that required further inspection.
 ---

+# Discussion (Cont.)

 Our initial objective was to predict `trace_category`, which required the above preprocessing.
-However, as our objective changed to predicting `s_arrival_sample`, we could exclude "noise" `trace_category` and no longer needed to preprocess the metadata.
+However, as our objective changed to predicting `s_arrival_sample`, and we found metadata to cause data leakage, we could exclude "noise" `trace_category` and no longer needed to preprocess the metadata.
-The project began with the assumption that large-scale waveform data could support useful prediction of seismic wave arrival behavior.

 The baseline Random Forest Regressor was a useful first model because it established a distributed machine learning benchmark for predicting `s_arrival_sample`.
 Its train and test RMSE values were close, which indicates that the model did not suffer from severe overfitting.
 However, the best baseline RMSE corresponded to an average timing error of approximately 4.37 seconds.
 For seismic arrival prediction, this is too large to be considered highly accurate.
 Therefore, the baseline model fits in the underfitting region of the fitting graph: it generalizes similarly across train and test sets, but its total error remains too high.

 The XGBoost baseline performed much worse on the test set, with a test RMSE of 431.36.
 This suggests severe overfitting, failed generalization, or a mismatch between the model configuration and feature representation.
 In contrast, the Random Forest model was more stable but not expressive enough to capture the full structure of waveform signals.